darzania/Web-Notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

 Working on my code iteratively (in small pieces) – is the way to go.

-In order to figure out how to use `hungry` and `availableTime` in my function, I will put this in the Terminal as a test case.
+To see how to use `hungry` and `availableTime` in my function, I'll run this in the Terminal.

 ```javascript